mps9506/lavaca-nutrient-manuscript/README.md

 Lavaca Bay nutrient loading manuscript files
 ================

-This repo contains the files used to generate:
+This repo contains the rmarkdown manuscript files used to generate the following accepted manuscript:

-Schramm, M. TBD.
+Schramm, M. forthcoming.
 Linking watershed nutrient loading to estuary water quality with Generalized Additive Models.
+PeerJ

 The rmarkdown files require LaTeX and the [lavaca-nutrients](https://github.com/TxWRI/lavaca-nutrients) repo for